-Dr. N. Katsikeris
+Dr. D.K.
+Lam

 The program in Oral and Maxillofacial Surgery & Anaesthesia is a minimum of four years (48 months) in length requiring the satisfactory completion of didactic and clinical requirements as well as those of the M.Sc. degree.
-ACLS training is to be completed prior to commence-ment of Year III, ATLS training must be completed before the end of Year IV.
+ACLS training is to be completed prior to commencement of Year III, ATLS training must be completed before the end of Year IV.
 Clinical activities are based primarily at Mt.
-Sinai Hospital, The Hospital for Sick Children, Sunnybrook Health Sciences Centre and other affiliated University of Toronto teaching hospitals, with additional participation Holland Bloorview Kids Rehab, Lakeview Health, Rouge Valley Health Network and the Faculty of Dentistry.
+Sinai Hospital, The Hospital for Sick Children, Sunnybrook Health Sciences Centre and other affiliated University of Toronto teaching hospitals, with additional participation at Holland Bloorview Kids Rehabilitation, Lakeview Health, Rouge Valley Health Network, Humber River Regional Hospital and the Faculty of Dentistry.
 Residents participate in all areas of Oral and Maxillofacial Surgery and Anaesthesia with increasing responsibilities for patient care in the senior years.
 In Year IV, electives may be arranged (to a maximum of two months) in craniofacial surgery, head and neck surgery, reconstructive surgery, cleft lip and palate surgery, cosmetic surgery and maxillofacial trauma.
 As part of the requirements for the M.Sc. degree, an original study in clinical, epidemiological, education or laboratory research is undertaken according to the residents' interest.
-The research must be published in a comprehensive thesis and supported by an oral defence.
+The research must be published in a comprehensive thesis and supported by an oral defense.